Northeast Zone

 WALLOWA LAKE: Rainbow trout, kokanee, lake trout

-Fishing the Wallowa River for trout and whitefish can be good in the spring especially when flows are moderate and water clarity is good.
 Trout and whitefish can be caught on a variety of baits, lures, and flies.
-Casting flies like wooly buggers and nymphs to pockets of slower moving water near shore can be good ways to catch trout and whitefish on the Wallowa River in the spring.
+Casting flies like wooly buggers and nymphs to pockets of slower moving water near shore can be good ways to catch fish on the Wallowa River.

 WILLOW CREEK RESERVOIR: Trout, crappie, bass